gazay/gon/README.md

 * @gazay

-Special thanks to @brainopia and @kossnocorp.
+Special thanks to @brainopia, @kossnocorp and @ai.

 ## License